Home/Meats/Beef Shoulder Clod

 What are the best seasonings for beef shoulder clod?

-Common seasonings include garlic, rosemary, thyme, and black pepper.
+Common seasonings include garlic, rosemary, thyme, and black pepper, which enhance its natural flavors.